Converging High-Level Coupled-Cluster Energetics via Adaptive Selection of Excitation Manifolds Driven by Moment

 The results obtained in this study are most encouraging, but, given the novelty of the adaptive \ccpq{} methodology proposed in this work and the limited numerical evidence to date, we have to examine greater numbers of molecular examples and a wider range of situations, especially those where $T_{3}$ and other higher--than--two-body clusters become large and difficult to converge, and extend our current adaptive \ccpq{} codes to higher levels of the CC theory, such as CCSDTQ.
 In analogy to our semi-stochastic \ccpq{} efforts,\cite{stochastic-ccpq-molphys-2020} we will also implement and test the excited-state extensions of the adaptive \ccpq{} approaches, starting with those aimed at the EOMCCSDT energetics.
 The present article has already demonstrated that the adaptive \ccpq{} formalism applies to ground as well as excited states and that extending the adaptive \ccpq{} codes to excited states within the EOMCC framework is feasible.
 Ultimately, we will examine if it is practical to extend the adaptive \ccpq{} algorithm discussed in this article to converge the full CC/EOMCC, meaning full CI, data, using the $Q$ spaces which are orthogonal complements to the $P$ spaces used in the \ccp{}/EOMCC($P$) and \ccpq{} considerations.
 In all of the relaxed \ccpq{} calculations reported in this article, we have assumed a 1\% growth rate in the fractions of triples added to the underlying $P$ spaces, but we are planning to explore other (smaller as well as larger) incremental fractions of triples used to grow $P$ spaces in the relaxed variant of the adaptive \ccpq{} algorithm as well, to see if they can substantially affect any of the conclusions of this study.
-Work in all of these directions is currently in progress in our group and we will report our findings as soon as they become available.
-All of the above plans will be accompanied by our continuing effort to improve the adaptive \ccpq{} code incorporated in the CCpy software package available on GitHub,\cite{CCpy-GitHub} especially the low-memory variant of the determinant selection algorithm needed to filter out and identify the leading triply (in the future also quadruply) excited determinants for inclusion in the $P$ spaces used in the adaptive \ccpq{} computations.
+All of the above plans will be accompanied by improvements in the adaptive \ccpq{} code incorporated in the CCpy software package available on GitHub,\cite{CCpy-GitHub} especially the low-memory variant of the determinant selection algorithm needed to filter out the leading triply (in the future also quadruply) excited determinants for inclusion in the $P$ spaces used in the adaptive \ccpq{} computations.